iAutoparkCars/Expression-Evaluator/README.txt

  * Does not accept imaginary and exponential numbers.
  * Only works with + and - operators.

+* High-level Pseudocode:
+	Solution :

+	evaluate(expression expr)
+	{
+		if first token in expr is a number	// base case return the number

+		if first token is an operator
+			left_expr = findLeftExpression(expr)
+			left = evaluate(left_expr)

+			right_expr = findRightExpression(expr)
+			right = evaluate(right_expr)

+		// operators should only be - or +
+		if op is -
+			return left - right
+		if op is +
+			return left + right

+		// invalid operator
+		return error
+	}
 High-level pseudocode of the solution.

 	evaluate(expression expr)